 The majority of martial arts systems and schools today focus heavily on competition.
 This presents a dilemma for those seeking something more than a trophy.
-This “gap” has led to a vast majority of martial arts schools complimenting their base arts with “fillers”.
+This “gap” has led to a vast majority of martial arts schools complimenting their base arts with self-defense “fillers”.
 This vacancy helped lead to the formation of “mixed martial arts” or MMA.
 Though more effective than most martial sports, MMAs survival depends on their students stepping into the ring, subject to rules and surrounded by judges.
 Like most sports, martial arts competition has a limited life span and leaves much to be desired for those of a more “advanced” age or those that want to study a martial art for the sake of the art itself.
-This is where our program rises above the crowd.
+This is where our programs rise above the crowd.

 Though it would appear on the surface that Goju-Ryu is our base art that is not necessarily the case.
 Just like the naming of Goju-Ryu came more by accident than design, so did Shihan McMains decide on Goju-Ryu as the perfect physical host and delivery system for these proven and unchallenged applications.
-The same can be said for any physical activity.

 Upon achieving Black Belt status in Goju-Ryu, these deeper teachings become even more important and regular part of the student’s training with the intent of achieving additional recognition and certification.
 This provides another distinction between our program and other martial arts schools and systems as these First Principles are taught in our classes from day one.
 Where most schools struggle to provide continued training for their Black Belts, we can honestly state that the training has just begun.